UNIST-LOFT/SimAPR/README.md

 `--gpus` option is required for learning-based tools.
 If you don't want to use GPU, remove `--gpus=all` option.

 ### Preparing the patch space
-SimAPR takes as input the patch space to explore and the patch-scheduling algorithm to use.
+SimAPR takes the patch space as input to explore patch space and use different patch search algorithm.
 Regarding the patch space, SimAPR currently provides an option to use the patch space of one of the following six program repair tools:

 1. ```Tbar```
 2. ```Avatar```